sonic-net/SONiC/doc/express-reboot/Cisco_8000_Express_Reboot_HLD.md

 ## Overview

 The goal of Sonic express reboot is to be able to restart and upgrade SONiC software with sub-second data plane interruption.
-This document covers implementation in Sonic and SAI interface.
+This is achieved by not initializing external phys, and only initializing NPU after receiving all configuration updates.
+This document covers updates needed in Sonic and SAI interface.

 ## fast-reboot script